 Running with a hand-held water bottle is convenient for short to medium runs.
 It is nice to have something that doesn’t weigh down your shoulders or hips, so you can enjoy the freedom of running without limiting your movement.
-One of advantages of this equipment is that it is quick and easy to fill up during races.
+One of the advantages of this equipment is that it is quick and easy to fill up during races.

-Another benefit of hand-held bottle is that it is one of the most cost-effective ways to carry water.
+Another benefit of the hand-held bottle is that it is one of the most cost-effective ways to carry water.
 Holding your bottle in your hand is an option as well, but it is definitely not a very smart idea.
 It is simply more comfortable to attach it to your hand with a hand strap.
 It allows you to relax your hand without dropping the bottle and having to cease your run.

 Hand-held running bottles can come in a variety of different sizes from 10 oz (300 ml) for shorter up to 24 oz (720 ml) for longer runs.
 With two running bottles, you can double the amount of water you can carry.
-They’re designed in the way that you simply point the nozzle near your mouth, squeeze and water comes out easily.
+They’re designed in the way that you simply point the nozzle near your mouth, squeeze and water come out easily.
 Many hand-held running bottles come with a small pocket optimized to store your mobile phone.
 It can be also very useful when you want to bring your keys or some additional nutrition.
 I have tried more than 5 different hand-held bottles but Nathan SpeedShot-Plus is my personal favourite.

 Hydration Waist Belts

 But there may be a problem when you run.
 Hydration belts tend to bounce.
-It may become a major setback when hydration belt moves up from your hips to your waist and then bounces randomly.
-Primarily, it all depends on the shape of runner’s body.
+It may become a major setback when the hydration belt moves up from your hips to your waist and then bounces randomly.
+Primarily, it all depends on the shape of the runner’s body.
 But it is probable that women could experience this issue more due to the shape of their hips and waist.
 Currently, I am using Nathan Peak Hydration Waist Belt and here are few reasons why.

 Nathan Peak Hydration Waist Belt

 When you are running for several hours or longer, a hydration belt or hand-held running bottles might not be the best option.
-It may be reasonable to consider hydration vest when you plan long run to remote area, mostly if you are not sure about the possibility of refill.
+It may be reasonable to consider a hydration vest when you plan a long run to a remote area, mostly if you are not sure about the possibility of a refill.
 There is a wide range of them available on the market.
 Starting with smaller torso ones with lesser water carrying capacity, ending with pro full-on backpacks designed for extreme conditions.

 Running with a well designed, properly fitted backpack can be surprisingly comfortable.
-Quality vest will minimize bouncing and chafing.
+The quality vest will minimize bouncing and chafing.
 But how do you find the proper one, considering they are not so cheap?
 One option is buying a vest in person and making sure that it can be returned without hassle.
 You want to be careful here.
 A poorly fitting vest can become so uncomfortable that you will not be able to enjoy the run at all.